Thinking Before Running! Efficient Code Generation with Thorough Exploration and Optimal Refinement: Experiments

 \subsection{Dataset}

 We utilized the MBPP~\cite{austin2021program} and HumanEval~\cite{chen2021evaluating} datasets to evaluate the effectiveness of our approach.
 To ensure a comprehensive assessment, we tested their enhanced versions—MBPP-ET and HumanEval-ET~\cite{dong2023codescore}—which include 80 and 35 times more test cases than the original datasets, respectively.
 Regarding the test data, the original problem set sizes for MBPP and HumanEval are 257 and 164, while their extended versions contain 378 and 164 problems, respectively.
 For training, we started with 374 MBPP training examples and 90 validation examples, combining them as the initial dataset.
 Using temperature-based and reflection-based generation methods, we expanded this set to over 2,000 examples for ReST training.
+We also evaluate our framework on two major benchmarks designed for harder problems: LiveCodeBench and CodeContests.
+LiveCodeBench consists of the 167 most recent samples collected between October 2024 and January 2025, while CodeContests includes 165 problems.